 \section{INTRODUCTION}

-Mobile manipulation is expected to play a significant role in industrial and domestic.
+Mobile manipulation is expected to play a significant role in industrial and domestic applications.
 However, in many practical robot applications, the planning for the mobile base and robot arm is often separated.
-This separation in planning processes can lead to an unnatural approach overall, resulting in the loss of optimal solutions\cite{jiao2021efficient}.
+This separation in planning processes can lead to an unnatural approach, resulting in the loss of optimal solutions\cite{jiao2021efficient}.
 Consequently, this approach significantly increases the failure rate of planning and proves unsuitable for complex, unstructured environments.
 For mobile manipulation, Holistic Control, also known as Whole Body Control is essential and indispensable.
 Presently, in the context of mobile manipulation, two distinct challenges persist concerning the implementation of Holistic Control in physical robotic motions:

 \textbf{Lack of proprioception}.
 Previous works mostly treat the entire robot as a single entity without considering the functional differences among its joints\cite{jiao2021efficient, Shiqi2023, cho2022omega,jiao2021consolidating}.
-While the robot is aware of the states of individual joints, it lacks the ability of self-awareness.
-Therefore, it's crucial to coordinate control between the base and arm by considering the mobility and accuracy of each joint.
-The mobile base has greater mobility but lacks accuracy; the robot arm offers higher accuracy in manipulation but have limited workspace.
-That is why, for tasks involving movement and manipulation, we aim for the robot to the principle of \textit{Distant Mobility, Close Grasping} (DMCG): prioritizing base movement when at a distance and focusing on arm grasping when close to the target \cite{haviland2022holistic}, as shown in Fig. \ref{paper-show}.
-Given inevitable perception and motion errors in real-world robots, integrating closed-loop systems with real-time planning and servoing is essential\cite{haviland2022holistic,Mittal_Hoeller_Farshidian_Hutter_Garg_2022}.
+Therefore, it's crucial to coordinate control between the base and arm by considering the mobility and accuracy of each part.
+The mobile base has greater mobility but lacks accuracy; the robot arm offers higher accuracy in manipulation but has limited workspace.
+That is why, for tasks involving movement and manipulation, we aim for the robot to the \textit{Distant Mobility, Close Grasping} (DMCG) principle: prioritizing base movement when at a distance and focusing on arm manipulation when close to the target \cite{haviland2022holistic}, as shown in Fig. \ref{paper-show}.
+Given inevitable perception and motion errors in the real world, integrating closed-loop systems with real-time planning and servoing is essential\cite{haviland2022holistic,Mittal_Hoeller_Farshidian_Hutter_Garg_2022}.

 \textbf{Perception-motion coordination}.
 Traditionally, visual sensing and robotic manipulation are combined in an open-loop fashion by first ‘perceiving’ and then ‘moving’\cite{Ken2017, Ashutosh2015}.
 For unstructured unknown environments, visual perception relies entirely on cameras mounted on mobile manipulation robots\cite{Akansel,angelopoulos2023high}.
 However, when camera is mounted at the end of the robot arm like Fig. \ref{paper-show} or on the top of the robot, there exists a deficiency in effective perception and motion coordination mechanisms.